ASH Annual Meeting Press Policies

 Filming in the convention center

 Media may film and conduct interviews in public areas of the convention center (not in session rooms).
 Media must comply with requests from convention center security or event staff if requested to move.
-A designated filming space will be blocked off in the hallway outside of A313 in the Georgia World Congress Center.
+A designated filming space will be blocked off in the hallway outside of the press areas in the Ernest N. Morial Convention Center.
 Media are strongly encouraged to have a sign so that they can be easily identified by meeting attendees joining them for interviews.

 Virtual Meeting Platform Access

-All media registered for the 2021 ASH Annual Meeting will have access to all live and on-demand non-ticketed sessions, including Education and Scientific Program sessions, oral abstract presentations, and special lectures available on the annual meeting virtual platform.
+All media registered for the 2022 ASH Annual Meeting will have access to all broadcast and on-demand non-ticketed sessions, including Education and Scientific Program sessions, oral abstract presentations, and special lectures available on the annual meeting virtual platform.
 In addition, a dedicated press area for registered media will be available on the annual meeting virtual platform.
-You will use your ASH username and password that you used to register to access the meeting platform when it opens on December 8, 2021.
+You will use your ASH username and password that you used to register to access the meeting platform when it opens on December 7, 2022.

 Photography, Video, and Audio Recording